kfu02/dotfiles/README.md

 and a script (./link.zsh) to auto-link the relevant dotfiles on my system.
 (I switched from vim to neovim.
 TODO: delete vimrc.)

+## Neovim Customizations

+First, install Neovim 0.5 with [these instructions](https://github.com/neovim/neovim/releases/tag/v0.5.0).
+Then put the neovim executable into root.
+Start Neovim according to the instructions above, then run `:help nvim` to configure a blank `init.vim` file.

 ## Terminal Theme Installs

 ### [pure](https://github.com/sindresorhus/pure)